LinDevHard/raspb-finder/README.md

 If you managed to do something cool with my broken code or fixed a funny mistake of mine, feel free to shoot a pull request at me.

-Just one thing though, if you are planning on working on something bigger, please create an issue here before starting work and let's talk about it beforehand.
-If there's one thing I hate doing here, it's closing pull requests despite the time and effort put into them, just because of our different views on what should go into the codebase.
+Just one thing though, if you're planning to work on something bigger,  please create an issue here before starting work and let's talk about it beforehand.
+There is one thing I hate doing here - closing pull requests despite the time and effort put into them, just because of our different views on what should go into the codebase.

 ## Credits